 - Drive with care and anticipate more people walking and cycling.

 - Limit the time you spend at garages, petrol stations and motorway services.
 Try to keep your distance from other people and, if possible, pay by contactless.
 Wash your hands for at least 20 seconds or sanitise your hands when arriving and leaving.

 - Be aware of the surfaces you or others touch

 Lift sharing guidance for commuters:

+Share with someone from inside your household or your support bubble unless you can practise social distancing.
 Share the vehicle with the same person each time.

 Optimise distance between people in the vehicle, for example by the passenger sitting in back left-hand seat of a car.

 Clean door handles and other areas that people may touch between journeys using gloves and standard cleaning products.

 Avoid physical contact, face away from each other and have good ventilation (keep the car windows open).